ComputeCanada/magic_castle/docs/README.md

 **default value**: None

 Defines the label of the data center inside the AWS region where the cluster will be created (i.e.: `us-east-2a`).
-If left blank, it chosen at random amongst the availability zones of the selected region.
+If left blank, it is chosen at random amongst the availability zones of the selected region.

 **Requirement**: Must be in a valid availability zone for the selected region.
 Refer to [AWS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#using-regions-availability-zones-describe)